alternic-com/smart-contract/README.md

-# Escrow — Spécification du smart contract et README
+# Escrow — Smart Contract Specification and README

-## Build and test
+## Build and Test

-Dependencies install: `yarn` (?)
+Install dependencies: `yarn` (?)

-Build: `anchor build`.
+Build: `anchor build`

-Test: `anchor test`.
+Test: `anchor test`

-## Contexte & objectifs
+## Context & Objectives

-But : fournir un smart contract Solana (Anchor) qui permet de:
+Goal: provide a Solana (Anchor) smart contract that allows you to:

-+ Déposer un NFT (domain NFT) sur la plateforme (fait).
+* Deposit an NFT (domain NFT) on the platform (done).
-+ Le retirer (fait).
+* Withdraw it (done).
-+ Le mettre en vente, accepter des offres et en faire.
+* List it for sale, accept offers, and make offers.
-+ Vente à crédit.
+* Sell on credit.
-+ Loan contre NFT.
+* Take a loan using an NFT as collateral.

-### Vente simple:
+### Simple Sale:

-+ Si on possède un NFT, pouvoir faire une offres de vente avec la currency de son choix (todo voir pour en whitelister 2/3).
+* If you own an NFT, you can create a sell offer with the currency of your choice (todo: whitelist 2–3 of them).

-+ Pouvoir faire une offre sur n'importe quel NFT (et ça bloque nos fonds pour qu'elle puisse être acceptée).
+* You can make an offer on any NFT (and your funds will be locked so the offer can be accepted).

-### Vente à crédit:
+### Sale on Credit:

-+ Le propriétaire du NFT mets une offre de vente à crédit.
-Pour cette vente, l’acheteur doit payer x€/mois pendant y temps, puis z€ (ça todo les modalités).
-Pendant ce crédit, le NFT reste sur la plateforme, mais l’acheteur est l’owner et peut changer ce sur quoi redirige le domaine
+* The owner of the NFT creates a sale offer on credit.
+For this sale, the buyer must pay x€/month for y months, then z€ (the details are still todo).
+During this credit period, the NFT remains on the platform, but the buyer is the owner and can change what the domain resolves to.

-### Prêt contre NFT
+### Loan Against NFT

-+ Pouvoir mettre une offre de prêt, à taux fixe, pendant 1an, remboursable de manière anticipée.
+* Ability to make a loan offer, at a fixed rate, for one year, with the possibility of early repayment.
-Peut être: Pouvoir déclencher une enchère (sur le taux) pendant 1sem pour un prêt d’un an.
+  Possibly: allow starting an auction (on the rate) for one week for a one-year loan.
-Pouvoir le mettre en vente même si on un prêt encours avec, auquel cas ça rembourse atomiquement le prêt avec les fonds de la vente.
+  Also allow selling the NFT even if there’s an ongoing loan — in that case, the loan is automatically repaid using the sale proceeds.

-## Résumé API (instructions)
+## API Summary (Instructions)

 ### 1) `deposit(seed: u64)`

-+ Crée le compte `EscrowState` (PDA) et initialise un `vault` associated token account pour stocker le NFT.
-Transfère 1 token (NFT) du `maker` vers `vault`.
+* Creates the `EscrowState` account (PDA) and initializes a `vault` associated token account to store the NFT.
+Transfers 1 token (NFT) from the `maker` to the `vault`.

 ### 2) `withdraw()`

-+ Transfère le NFT du `vault` vers `maker_ata_domain` en signant avec la PDA `escrow`.
+* Transfers the NFT from the `vault` to `maker_ata_domain`, signing with the PDA `escrow`.

-## Accounts & storage
+## Accounts & Storage

 ### `EscrowState`